Ruby data types

 p b.instance_variable_get :@is

-the @is variable is an instance variable of the b object.
+an instance variable of the b

-Internally the variable is stored as a :@is symbol.
+variable is stored as an :@is

-$ ./symbols4.rb #<Method: Being#say> true
+$ ./symbols4.rb #<Method: Being#say() ./symbols4.rb:9> true

 All symbols are stored in a symbol table.
-In the next
+In the next example, we look at the

-example, we look at the table.
+table.
 The all_symbols

-method of a Symbol class returns a array
+method of a Symbol

-of all symbols from the table.
+returns an array of all symbols from the table.

-#!/usr/bin/ruby def info "info method" end @v = "Ruby" @@n = "16" p Symbol.all_symbols.include? :info p Symbol.all_symbols.include? :@v p Symbol.all_symbols.include? :@@n
+#!/usr/bin/ruby def info "info method" end @v = "Ruby" class Some @@n = "16" end p Symbol.all_symbols.include? :info p Symbol.all_symbols.include? :@v p Symbol.all_symbols.include? :@@n

 A method, an instance variable and a class variable are created in a Ruby script.
-We check, if these entities are stored in a symbol table.
+We check if these entities are stored in a symbol table.

 p Symbol.all_symbols.include? :info

-We check, if the :info symbol is in the symbol table.
-The line returns true.
+symbol is in the symbol table.
+The

 $ ./symbols5.rb true true true